Categories: guides | development finance guides

 When to use it

-Development exit finance is a type of bridging loan, and while bridging loans as a whole are highly versatile, development exit finance is typically used for three scenarios.
+Development exit finance is a type of bridging loan, and while bridging loans as a whole are highly versatile, this specific type of finance is typically used for three scenarios:

-The most typical use is where your project is near completion, but the term of your loan is ending before you’ll complete and sell the unit/s built.
+The most typical usefor exit finance is where your project is near completion, but not quite finished, and the term of the original development loan is ending.

-In this case, you may be able to pay off the loan with development exit finance.
-This ‘switch’ aims to buy you enough time to either complete or sell the units within the development.
+To buy yourself time to get the project over the line, you can pay off the loan with development exit finance.
+By replacing your original borrowing with a product that a new term over which to repay, you can buy enough time to either complete or sell the units within the development.

 Top up your funds

-As a property developer, a problem you may encounter is running out of funds from your initial development finance.
+As a property developer, a problem you may encounter is running out of funds with your initial development loan.

-This would mean your lender is either unable, or unwilling, to provide any further draw-downs, and you need to look for alternative sources of funds.
+You may find your existing lender is unable to increase your borrowing and provide further draw-downs, so you need to look for an alternative source of funds.

-This is another use for development exit finance; in order to continue funding a project and see it through to completion.
+This is another use for development exit finance; in order to continue funding a project to complete essential work to make the units lettable or saleable.

 Release capital from a project before you sell